Kaiyuen18/Kaiyuen18.github.io/README.md

 index.html
 seems ok and is implemented correctly

 TAs have helped me quit a bit.
-They are Michael Dunkelman and Rifat Ralfi Salhon.
+They are Michael Dunkelman and Rifat Ralfi Salhon and Juliana Furgala.

-spent about 3-4 hours on this assignment.
+spent about 4-5 hours on this assignment.